Northwest Passage Revealed (Westbound) - 16 Days - $27,695

 Single Supplement And Child Policy

 There is no single supplement for passengers willing to share a cabin.
 For those who want their own cabin, the single supplement in a twin cabin is 1.5 times the cost of sharing with another passenger.
+Please contact us for details.

 Includes

-- Voyage aboard the vessel as indicated in the itinerary
+- Voyage aboard the vessel as specified in the itinerary

 - Accommodation during the voyage on full board basis